futurice/field-ops-guide/README.md

 Find the contents used in the order in [bookblock-print-2018-10](bookblock-print-2018-10).

 ![Bookblock pilot order specs](https://github.com/futurice/field-ops-guide/raw/master/bookblock-order-specs-2018-10.png "The order made to bookblock.com on October 2018")

+For the next order, it might make sense to try a soft cover binding and a thicker 100g paper, which will increase the price a bit.
+If a rubber band gets added on the cover, the cover elements need to be tweaked accordingly.

 ## Contributing